adilhusain01/smart-photo-deduper/README.md

-# Image Duplicate Remover
+# Photo Duplicate Organizer

-A Python script that intelligently finds and removes duplicate images based on visual similarity, keeping the highest quality version.
+A Python script that intelligently finds and organizes duplicate photos based on visual similarity, keeping the highest quality version in place while moving duplicates to a separate folder.
 Perfect for cleaning up photo collections with different file sizes, formats, and names of the same image.

 ## Features

 - **Smart Detection**: Uses perceptual hashing to identify visually similar images regardless of file size, compression, or format
 - **Quality Priority**: Automatically keeps the highest resolution version, or largest file size if resolution is the same
 - **Multi-Format Support**: Handles JPEG, PNG, BMP, TIFF, WebP, and HEIC/HEIF (iPhone photos)
-- **Three Operation Modes**:
+- **Two Safe Operation Modes**:
   - **Preview mode** (default): Safe dry-run to see what would be processed
-  - **Delete mode**: Permanently remove duplicates
+  - **Organize mode**: Move duplicates to a separate "Duplicates" folder for review
-  - **Move mode**: Move duplicates to a separate "Duplicates" folder for review
+  - **Delete mode**: Permanently remove duplicates (for advanced users)
 - **Smart Conflict Resolution**: Handles filename conflicts when moving files
 - **Adjustable Sensitivity**: Customize similarity threshold for strict or lenient matching
 - **Detailed Reporting**: Shows file sizes, dimensions, and space savings